-4.22 A Member in Public Practice shall provide a Declaration of Independence, Relevant Relationships and Indemnities (DIRRI) in respect of an Insolvency Service, other than an Appointment as a Controller or a liquidator in a members' voluntary liquidation.
-The Member shall provide the DIRRI in the first communication to the creditors and table it at the first meeting of the creditors.

-- 4.23 A Member in Public Practice shall include all relevant relationships in the Declaration of Independence, Relevant Relationships and Indemnities (DIRRI) that may be relevant to a creditor in assessing the Member's Independence. - 4.24 A Member in Public Practice shall include the following in the Declaration of Independence, Relevant Relationships and Indemnities (DIRRI): - (a) a statement about the purpose of the DIRRI; - (b) a statement as to whom the DIRRI is being made in respect of; - (c) a declaration that the Member has undertaken an evaluation of the significance of any threats to Independence7 and that the Member determined that the Member is independent for the purpose of accepting the Appointment in accordance with the requirements of the relevant legislation and this Standard; - (d) where there is a Referring Entity and disclosure of the Referring Entity is: - required by law8; or - not required by law and the Referring Entity is not an individual; or - not required by law and the Referring Entity is an individual and the Member has obtained consent in writing from that individual; - (i) the name of the Referring Entity; - (ii) the connection to the insolvent Entity (if applicable) of the Referring Entity; - (iii) the Member's reasons for believing the relationship with the Referring Entity does not result in the Member having a conflict of interest or duty; and - (iv) a statement that there is no expectation, agreement or understanding with the Referring Entity regarding the conduct of the Administration; - (e) a declaration setting out the circumstances of the Appointment including the number of meetings with the insolvent Entity or its advisors and the period over which Pre-appointment Advice was provided, a summary of the nature of the issues discussed, the amount of any Professional Fees received for the Preappointment Advice and the Member's reasons for believing why such Preappointment Advice does not result in a conflict of interest or duty; - (f) a declaration that no other information or advice beyond that outlined in the DIRRI was provided to the insolvent Entity, directors of the insolvent Entity (if the insolvent Entity is a company) or their advisors; - (g) a declaration setting out all relationships the Member, the Member's Firm, a Network Firm or their Partners or those Managerial Employees in the Office in which the Member practises have had in the preceding two years with: - (i) the insolvent Entity; - (ii) if the insolvent Entity is a company an Associate of the company; - (iii) if the insolvent Entity is an individual: - an Immediate or Close Family member of the individual; - a spouse or dependant of an Immediate or Close Family member of the individual; or - any Entity with which the individual or any of the persons noted above are associated;
+- 4.223 A Member in Public Practice shall provide a Declaration of Independence, Relevant Relationships and Indemnities (DIRRI) in respect of an Insolvency Service, other than an Appointment as a Controller or a liquidator in a members' voluntary liquidation.
+The Member shall provide the DIRRI in the first communication to the creditors and table it at the first meeting of the creditors. - 4.234 A Member in Public Practice shall include all relevant relationships in the Declaration of Independence, Relevant Relationships and Indemnities (DIRRI) that may be relevant to a creditor in assessing the Member's Independence. - 4.245 A Member in Public Practice shall include the following in the Declaration of Independence, Relevant Relationships and Indemnities (DIRRI): - (a) a statement about the purpose of the DIRRI; - (a)(b) a statement as to whom the DIRRI is being made in respect of; - (b)(c) a declaration that the Member has undertaken an evaluation of the significance of any threats to Independence^{11, SC2} and that the Member determined that the Member is independent for the purpose of accepting the Appointment in accordance with the requirements of the relevant legislation and this Standard; - (e)(d) where the DIRRI, or similar document, is required by law, or where it is not required by law and the Member has obtained consent from the Referring Entity: - (i) the name of the Referring Entity; - (ii) the connection to the insolvent Entity (if applicable) of the Referring Entity; - (iii) the Member's reasons for believing the relationship with the Referring Entity does not result in the Member having a conflict of interest or duty; and - (iv) a statement that there is no expectation, agreement or understanding with the Referring Entity regarding the conduct of the Administration; - (d)(e) a declaration setting out the circumstances of the Appointment including the number of meetings with the insolvent Entity or its advisors and the period over which Pre-appointment Advice was provided, a summary of the nature of the issues discussed, the amount of any Professional Fees received for the Preappointment Advice and the Member's reasons for believing why such Preappointment Advice does not result in a conflict of interest or duty;